21 lesbian bars remain in America. Owners share why they must be protected

 Many also said community fundraising and donations are a big reason they have stayed open.
 Last fall, after a summer of shutdown orders, the Lesbian Bar Project raised more than $117,000 to help the bars stay afloat.
 The collective is making another fundraising push during Pride to support the bars.

-The Lesbian Bar Project released a 20-minute documentary during the month of Pride in a renewed effort to raise money for the nation’s lesbian bars.
+The Lesbian Bar Project released a 20-minute documentary, executive produced by comedian and actor Lea DeLaria, in a renewed effort to raise money for the nation’s lesbian bars.
 The documentary was made in partnership with GO Magazine, Merrill Lynch’s Mariam Adams, The Katz Company, and Jägermeister’s Save the Night initiative.

 “Without the funding from them over the holiday season, I wouldn’t have been able to pay the rent,” said Jody Bouffard, owner of Blush & Blu in Denver.
 She said losing the bar would be losing the sense of community that has become vital in the years since she opened in 2012.